Hecke operators for curves over non-archimedean local fields and related finite rings: Geometry over and

 Now consider the case when $X$ is scheme of finite type over $O$, with the associated scheme $X_K$ over $K$.
 In this case, the space $X(O)$ is an open subset of $X(K)=X_K(K)$.
 Furthermore, for any line bundle $\mcL$ on $X$, the complex line bundle $ |\mcL|^z$ is canonically trivialized over $X(O)$.
 Hence, the space $\mcS(X(O),|\mcL|^z)$ of compactly supported locally constant sections of $|\mcL|^z$ can be identified with the space $\mcS(X(O))$ of locally constant functions on $X(O)$.

 Thus, for any line bundle $\mcL$ on $X$, and every $n\ge 1$, we have a natural map

-which sends a finitely supported function on $X(O/\fm^n)$ to the corresponding locally constant compactly supported function on $X(O)$, which is then viewed as a locally constant section of $|\mcL|^z$ on $X(O)$.
+which sends a finitely supported function on $X(O/\fm^n)$ to the corresponding locally constant compactly supported function on $X(O)$, which is then viewed as a locally constant section of $|\mcL|^z$ on $X(O)$\footnote{The map $E_{n,|\mcL|^z}$ can be viewed as an analog of the parabolic Eisenstein series.}.
 Note that we have